 Merck's Keytruda wins U.S. FDA approval for bladder cancer

-Jan 8 (Reuters) - The U.S. Food and Drug Administration said on Wednesday it approved Merck & Co Inc's MRK.N Keytruda for the treatment of a type of bladder cancer.
+Jan 8 (Reuters) - The U.S. Food and Drug Administration said on Wednesday it approved Merck & Co Inc's MRK.N Keytruda for a hard-to-treat form of bladder cancer.

-The therapy was approved for patients with a high-risk non-muscle invasive bladder cancer who are ineligible for or have opted out of surgical removal of part of the bladder.
+The therapy was approved for patients with a high-risk non-muscle invasive bladder cancer who have undergone prior treatment and are ineligible for or have opted out of surgical removal of part of the bladder.

+Non-muscle-invasive bladder cancer is commonly treated with the Bacillus Calmette-Guerin vaccine.
+However, patients who do not respond to the vaccine have limited non-surgical treatment options.

+The approval was based on results from a mid-stage study in which nearly 41% of the patients on Keytruda showed a complete response, with about half of them having a complete response for at least a year.

 (Reporting by Saumya Sibi Joseph in Bengaluru; Editing by Aditya Soni)